allydunham/aa_subtypes/docs/subtype_descriptions.md

 * Ras - 91 & 98 are in a single helix, 162 in a helix and 76 in the coil at the end of a sheet
 * TPMT - 203 in a small alpha helix
+* UBI - 34 is at the end of an alpha helix
+* TEM1 - Two positions in an alpha helix (270 & 277) and 210 is at the start of another, 56 is in a beta sheet and 61 & 87 are in loops
+* GAL4 - three positions (56, 62 & 65) are in an alpha helix involved in DNA binding

 ### E3

+Selects against aromatics and larger hydrophobic residues

 Examples:

 * APH3II - 182 is at the negative end of an alpha helix, possible stabilising its dipole (Sali et al. 1988)
+* ADRB2 - various positions in on the intracellular domain, exposed to the cytoplasm.
+Some are potentially involved with binding to the coupled G-protein.
+* NP - four positions all surface accessible.
+* TEM1 - two surface accessible residues (119 & 195) and one semi buried (35) in a cramped position, likely interacting with a nearby arginine but also surrounded by hydrophobic residues.
+* TPMT - 205 is surface accessible in a helix, 237 is in a cleft with the side chain partially exposed

 ### EP

+Permissive positions, generally very surface accessible

+Examples:

+* HSP90 - many very accessible positions in one lobe of the protein.
+Mixture of loops and secondary structure elements.
+* TPMT - Two positions, both accessible
+* TP53 - Two positions, both accessible and far from the DNA binding site

 ### EO

+Outlier positions, generally largely permissive, but a few positions that don't tolerate aspartate substitutions, all in ADRB2.
+One is on the extracellular side of ADRB2 (17), although not particularly near the binding site.
+A second is on the other end of the same helix on the intracellular side, although again not near the G-protein binding region.
+THe other two are not in the structure, but likely in the G-protein binding domain.

 ## F - Phenylalanine